KingsMentor/RVcompose/README.md

 There are two main components of RVcompose:

 The Models that describe how your views should be displayed in the RecyclerView.
-The Factory where the models are used to describe what items to show and with what data.
+The Adapter where the models are used to describe what items to show , with what data and interaction between models.

 **Creating Models**

 Models are created by extending `Field`

 ```kotlin
 data class NoteField(
     override val layout: Int = R.layout.item_input_note,